Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 Every gardening dad needs a funky strawberry wheelbarrow in his garden.

-We’ve found plenty of wine corks at the second-hand shop and they are very cheap to buy.
+We’ve found plenty of cheap wine corks at the second-hand shop.

 Lego Business Card Holder for the Business Dad

-He can sit it on his desk and everyone who walks in his office will know just who made this.
+He can sit it on his desk, and everyone in his office will know who made this.

 Coke and Candy Tractor for the Farmer Dad

-I was dying with laughter when I saw this as instantly I thought of a friend who would get a kick out of getting this for Father’s Day.
+I was laughing when I saw this, and I instantly thought of a friend who would get a kick out of getting this for Father’s Day.

 Father’s Day Gift Poem For All Dads